 One factor that may have an effect is humidity.
-When the air outside is humid, it feels stuffy and warm in summer inside, while in winter, it may feel cooler than what the temperature shows.
+When the air outside is humid, it feels stuffy and warm inside during summer, while in winter it may feel cooler than the displayed temperature.
 Humidity depends on external factors and is not something we can influence.

-Reduce sunshine for a lower temperature
+Reduce incoming sunshine for a lower temperature

 In some of our buildings, a climate shield is installed to reduce sunlight in the premises.
 This climate shield should not be confused with shades (Venetian blinds).
-In summer, this may involve shielding the sunlight to prevent it from becoming too warm inside, while in winter, it may involve letting in sunlight to help warm up the premises.
+In summer, this can be used to shield the sunlight to prevent it from becoming too warm inside, while in winter it may be used to let in sunlight to help warm up the premises.

-Hot, sunny days in summer are rarely cloud-free.
+Hot, sunny days in summer are rarely completely cloud-free.
 To prevent it from becoming too dark in the premises, the climate shield therefore goes up when it becomes cloudy for a moment, and then comes back down when the sun comes out again.
-They can even change angle, depending on where the sun is falling, for example.
+It's angle can also be changed, depending on where the sunshine is falling, for example.
 There is a delay to prevent the climate shield from going up and down too much all the time (even if it may already seem that way sometimes).
-In settings where employees are bothered by the sun, as a tenant, you may set up the sun shade of your choice, such as Venetian blinds, in order to solve the problem.
+In places where employees are bothered by the sun, as a tenant you can set up the sun shade of your choice, such as Venetian blinds, in order to solve the issue.